top of page

 Patients have control over who accesses their information.
 They can monitor access logs and set restrictions through the HealthHub app.
 In emergencies, doctors can use a ‘break glass’ feature to override restrictions temporarily to save lives.
 Every such access is audited to prevent misuse.

-How Clinics and Hospitals Can Prepare for HIB
+How Clinics and Hospitals Can Prepare for HIA

-Transitioning to HIB requires careful planning and investment in technology, training, and policies.
+Transitioning to HIA requires careful planning and investment in technology, training, and policies.
 Here are practical steps healthcare providers can take:

 1. Upgrade IT Infrastructure